Tian-Jia23/VQBG/README.md

 <a name="sec2"></a>
 # Updates

-## VStrains 1.1.0 Release (03 Feb 2023)
+## VQBG 1.1.0 Release (03 Feb 2023)

 <a name="sec3"></a>
 # Installation

-VStrains requires a 64-bit Linux system or Mac OS and python (supported versions are python3: 3.2 and higher).
+VQBG requires a 64-bit Linux system or Mac OS and python (supported versions are python3: 3.2 and higher).

 <a name="sec3.3"></a>
 ## Download & Install VStrains